dsa-lsc/dsa-constitution-and-bylaws/bylaws.md

 New Locals shall elect leadership in accordance with the Standard New Local Constitution.
 The Local’s members may vote to ratify a new Constitution, at which time the Local shall submit to the National Office a file copy of their Constitution (and any subsequent changes therein).
 Such Constitution shall contain provisions which call for membership meetings of the Local, or branches thereof, no less than every two months, and at least one membership meeting annually for the entire Local membership.
-It shall contain provisions for making constitutional amendments.
+It shall contain provisions for the membership to make constitutional amendments.
 It shall contain provisions for the annual election, by the general membership, of officers of the Local.
 It shall contain provisions for informing all members of meetings and procedures for the election, by the general membership, of officers and delegates to National, Regional and State bodies and of decisions of the Local.
 It shall contain provisions for recall of any elected position.